- Do You Need Visa to Visit Monaco?

 The residency allows the applicant to live as long as desired in Monaco.
 You can also apply for citizenship after ten years of permanent residency status.

-The first Monaco residency card will be issued for a period of twelve months, after this period, the card must be renewed.
-The card is referred to as a Monaco Carte de Resident, Temporaire, and is renewed for the first three years each year.
-The holder will then be issued with a three-year card known as the Monaco Carte de Resident, Ordinaire in the fourth year of continuous Monaco residency.
+The first Monaco residency card will be issued for a period of 12 months, after this period, the card must be renewed.
+The card is referred to as a Monaco Carte de Resident, Temporaire, and is renewed for the first 3 years each year.
+The holder will then be issued with a three-year card known as the Monaco Carte de Resident, Ordinaire, in the fourth year of continuous Monaco residency.
 Such cards are valid for a period of three years and must be renewed upon expiry.
 In year 10, the holder of a residence in Monaco may apply for a Carte Privilege, which is granted at the discretion of the authorities of Monaco.
-This is not automatically granted and the applicant will continue to receive a three-year Monaco Resident Card if it has not been granted.
+This is not automatically granted, and the applicant will continue to receive a three-year Monaco Resident Card if it has not been granted.

 EMBASSY INFORMATION AND LOCATION

 Can I travel within the Schengen countries with a single-entry visa?

 Yes.
 Once you have entered the Schengen territory, a single-entry visa allows the holder to circulate within the Schengen territory multiple times.
 However, if the holder of this visa leaves the Schengen territory, he/she cannot re-enter again without a new valid visa.